 On December 15, 2022, Governor Hochul signed Section 610 of the Private Housing Finance Law (PHFL).
-The new law allows owners of affordable housing projects with tenant- or project-based rental assistance to collect the full rental subsidy amount, even if it is above the legal rent, without affecting the amount the tenant has to pay.
+The law allows owners of affordable housing projects with tenant- or project-based rental assistance to collect the full rental subsidy amount, even if it is above the legal rent, without affecting the amount the tenant has to pay.
 Owners will need to execute an amendment to the regulatory agreement that specifically authorizes them to do so with the lead agency.

 PHFL Section 610 in NYC: Consolidated Guidance for Owners